 Searching is the starting point to the world's information, yet many websites still tend to rely on clunky navigation.
 Users are becoming more and more impatient when they visit websites and can’t find the desired information in an immediate way.
-The cost of not enabling search-based browsing is huge for website owners.
+The cost of not enabling natural language search is huge for website owners.

 Just consider these few facts: